BehroozZare/CSC148-Example/Section1/Implementation/README.md

 ![alt text](Figures/DoctestError.png)

 Well, at first glance it is a red error!
-But, looking closer to the problem, it seems that our function is not providing any bad problem.
+But, looking closer, it seems that the implementation of our function is not the problem.
 The "Expected" values and the "Got" are not different!
 But why this error?
 Remember that programming languages are not smart!
 So, maybe the string in Expected and Got are not the same!
-So I changed the doctest to this:
+Remember, doctest works by checking for exact string matches between the expected and actual output!
+So I change the doctest to this:

 ```Python
 def compute_init_positions(screen_height: int, screen_width: int, solar_distances: list()) -> list[tuple]: